alien4cloud/mesos-tosca-blueprints/README.md

 Marathon provides a complete HTTP REST API for launching and managing services.
 Marathon relies on the Docker engine for Docker support.
 - MesosDNS: A DNS server for Mesos slaves.
 It enables DNS resolution of tasks within the cluster.
 When used with Marathon, applications can be resolved through DNS following the following host pattern:  **app_name.marathon.mesos**.
 Please note that we currently use Marathon to launch MesosDNS (to ensure fault-tolerance).
 - MarathonLB: A load balancer for Marathon.
 In conjunction with MesosDNS, it enables internal service discovery within the cluster, provided that Marathon apps are launched using the label : `{ "HAPROXY_GROUP": "internal" }`.
+- RexRay : A Docker Volume Driver that Marathon can leverage to handle provision and mounting of external volumes onto Containers.
+Can work with the Mesos Containerizer by using Mesos DVDi.

 ## Requirements